 In 1983, Tricia Crockett and Kathleen Spike saw a need for home-based sewers to support and network with each other.
 They worked together contacting and talking to anyone who showed interest in such a group.
 Largely due to their efforts, The Custom Clothing Guild of Oregon was active by 1984 with 15 charter members.
 The Custom Clothing Guild (CCG) of Oregon continued to expand and other sewing professionals around the country began to inquire how they could start chapters modeled after CCG.
 In 1990 a committee in CCG wrote a Procedural Manual to be sold to other groups.

 In 1991, with the financial and administrative support of the American Home Sewing and Craft Association, our group launched the Professional Association of Custom Clothiers and CCG changed its name to the Professional Association of Custom Clothiers-Oregon Chapter.
 The first national board of directors was composed of Oregon Chapter members.

-In 1994 a seven member Standards and Practices committee was formed to develop Standards of Quality for Custom Clothing.
+In 1994, a seven-member Standards and Practices committee was formed to develop Standards of Quality for Custom Clothing.
 In 1998 the Standards for Sewing Techniques and Fit were presented and accepted as PACC Standards.
 In 1999 the Standards for Textile Usage and Visual Design were presented and accepted as PACC Standards.
-Each member of the Association receives a copy of the Standards when he/she is formally accepted as a member.
+These documents became the basis for the Master Sewing and Design Professional (MSDP) certification program.